joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_reviling/prologue.md

 (2) Whether every reviling is a mortal sin?
 (3) Whether one ought to check revilers?
 (4) Of the origin of reviling.

-* Whether Reviling Consists In Words?
-* Whether Reviling Or Railing Is A Mortal Sin?
-* Whether One Ought To Suffer Oneself To Be Reviled?
-* Whether Reviling Arises From Anger?